 Surface Finish Options

-Despite the great precision and accuracy that CNC machining can produce, further post-processing may be necessary to improve the surface quality of machined items.
+Despite the great precision and accuracy that aerospace CNC machining can produce, further post-processing may be necessary to improve the surface quality of machined items.
 Aerospace parts frequently have stringent surface finish requirements, such as minimal surface roughness, no burrs, or certain coatings.
 These criteria could need additional procedures, such as grinding, polishing, or coating, which lengthen the production process and increase its expense and complexity.

 Tips and Practices When Machining Aerospace Parts